CookieMonsterTeam/CookieMonster/README.md

 ## What it does

-At its core, Cookie Monster computes an index on both buildings and upgrades :
+At its core, Cookie Monster computes an index on both buildings and upgrades:

-* **Base Cost per Income (BCI)** : Indicates how much a building is worth by comparing how much it costs to how much income gained
+* **Base Cost per Income (BCI)**: Indicates how much a building is worth by comparing how much it costs to how much income gained

 Cookie Monster also indicates the time left before being able to buy an upgrade or building, and takes it into consideration.
 It will take *everything* in consideration, meaning if buying a building also unlocks an achievement which boosts your income, which unlocks an achievement, it will know and highlight that building's value.

 This index is computed for buildings and upgrades.
-If the relevant option is enabled, it will color-code each of them based on their value :
+If the relevant option is enabled, it will color-code each of them based on their value:

-* Light Blue : (upgrades) This item has a better BCI than any building
+* Light Blue: (upgrades) This item has a better BCI than any building
-* Green : This item has the best BCI
+* Green: This item has the best BCI
-* Yellow : This item is not the best, but it is closer to best than it is to worst
+* Yellow: This item is not the best, but it is closer to best than it is to worst
-* Orange : This item is not the worst, but it is closer to worst than it is to best
+* Orange: This item is not the worst, but it is closer to worst than it is to best
-* Red : This item has the worst BCI
+* Red: This item has the worst BCI
-* Purple : (upgrades) This item has a worse BCI than any building
+* Purple: (upgrades) This item has a worse BCI than any building
-* Gray : (upgrades) This item has not been calculated and/or cannot be calculated due to no definitive worth.
+* Gray: (upgrades) This item has not been calculated and/or cannot be calculated due to no definitive worth.

-Note : For this index, **lower is better**, meaning a building with a BCI of 1 is more interesting than one with a BCI of 3.
+Note: For this index, **lower is better**, meaning a building with a BCI of 1 is more interesting than one with a BCI of 3.

 ## What it doesn't do

 Most likely you'll find items in gray like Golden Cookie upgrades, clicking upgrades – everything that doesn't earn you a direct bonus to your income will display as gray.
-This means the following upgrades are **not** taken into account by Cookie Monster :
+This means the following upgrades are **not** taken into account by Cookie Monster:

 * Plastic mouse
 * Iron mouse